 Autosomal dominant inherited primary periodic paralyses are characterized by reversible episodic muscle weakness and intermittent myotonia.
-Seizure-like paralyses regress within a few hours to a few days, with respiratory muscles less affected and consciousness and speech always unaffected.
-Dysfunction in muscular ion channels (sodium, calcium, potassium channels) that control myocyte activity are causative.
-Muscle weakness may be associated with changes in serum potassium levels and differentiated into hyperkalemic or hypokalemic periodic paralysis.
+Seizure-like paralyses regress within a few hours to a few days; respiratory muscles are less affected, and consciousness and speech are always unaffected.
+It is caused by dysfunction in the muscular ion channels (sodium, calcium, potassium channels) that control myocyte activity.
+Muscle weakness may be associated with changes in serum potassium levels, and it can be differentiated into hyperkalemic or hypokalemic periodic paralysis.
 However, a clinical differentiation based on serum potassium, which must be determined during the onset of symptoms, is not always possible.

-The most common form is hypokalemic periodic paralysis (prevalence: 1:100,000).
-The paralysis of all extremities, lasting from one hour to days, is accompanied by a drop in serum potassium level below 3mmol/L (reference value: 3.5-5mmol/L).
-The severity of the paralysis can be highly variable - from mild weakness to complete paralysis of the extremities.
+The most common form is hypokalemic periodic paralysis (HypoPP), which has a prevalence of 1:100,000.
+The paralysis of all extremities, which lasts from one hour to days, is accompanied by a drop in serum potassium level below 3mmol/L (reference value: 3.5-5mmol/L).
+The severity of the paralysis can be highly variable: from mild weakness to complete paralysis of the extremities.
 The first symptoms usually appear before the age of 20, with a peak in seizure frequency between the ages of 15 and 35.
-Triggers for the seizures include high-carbohydrate meals, stress, alcohol consumption, or physical exertion.
+The seizures can be triggered by factors including high-carbohydrate meals, stress, alcohol consumption, or physical exertion.
 In very severe cases, persistent weakness of the limb-girdle muscles may develop later during the course of the disease.

 Pathogenic variants in the CACNA1S gene can be detected in approximately 60% of patients with HypoPP.
-This gene encodes the alpha-1 subunit of the muscular voltage-gated calcium channel CaV1.1, which is predominantly expressed in skeletal muscle and retina.
+This gene encodes the alpha-1 subunit of the muscular voltage-gated calcium channel CaV1.1 that is predominantly expressed in skeletal muscle and the retina.
 Variants in this gene are also associated with a predisposition to malignant hyperthermia.
 Pathogenic variants in the SCN4A gene are found in approximately 10% of HypoPP cases.